 Solid Ground Downtown Circulator

-The Downtown Circulator is a free, fixed-route shuttle bus that connects riders to various health and human service providers downtown.
+The Solid Ground Downtown Circulator ("the Circulator"), is a free, fixed-route shuttle bus that connects riders to various health and human service providers in downtown Seattle.
+This program is fully funded by the Seattle Transit Measure.

 The Downtown Circulator is a free, ADA accessible service for everyone.
-There are no eligibility requirements and you do not need a ticket to ride the Circulator.
+The Circulator is available for any person who will benefit from accessible, no-cost, public transportation.
+There are no eligibility requirements, and you do not need a ticket to ride.

 Where and When Does the Downtown Circulator Go?